Emerging Leaders Fellowship

 University of Wisconsin

-Dr Frey is an Emeritus Professor of Family Medicine and Community Health at the University of Wisconsin.
+Dr Frey is an emeritus professor of Family Medicine and Community Health at the University of Wisconsin.
 He taught at the University of Massachusetts and the University of North Carolina, directing the Faculty Development fellowship program.
 He was editor of Family Medicine and is an associate editor of the Annals of Family Medicine and a consultant to the National Library of Medicine.
 Dr Frey is an STFM past president and recipient of the Lynn and Joan Carmichael Award and the F. Marian Bishop Leadership Award.